Kong/docs.konghq.com/app/konnect/org-management/sso.md

 ---
-title: Configure SSO
+title: Configure Generic SSO
 ---

 As an alternative to {{site.konnect_saas}}’s native authentication, you can set up single sign-on (SSO) access to {{site.konnect_short_name}} using OpenID Connect or SAML.
 This authentication method allows your users to log in to {{site.konnect_saas}} using their IdP credentials, without needing a separate login.
+This topic covers configuring SSO for use with various identity providers.
+If you want to configure Okta, please see the [Okta configuration guide](/konnect/org-management/sso/)

 ## Prerequisites